 The Student Financial Support Team can provide help and advice on:

-- Statutory (Government) funding from Student Finance England (SFE)
+- Statutory (Government) funding from Student Finance Authorities such as Student Finance England (SFE)

 What else will I have to pay for?

-We recommend taking the following aspects into account when planning your budget (note these amounts are based on a single person):
+We recommend taking the following aspects into account when planning your weekly budget:

 |Item||Cost per week|